Tuesday, November 5, 2024

 Nixon's narrow loss in 1960 may be the exception that proves the rule: after all, he did win Ohio, Florida, and Iowa.
 But the numbers from election to election differed: when measuring the Republican popular vote of 1960 against that of 1956, we see a slight drop.
 In 1960, the electorate felt little enthusiasm towards either candidate and hardly seemed to favour one above the other; in the popular vote, Kennedy beat Nixon by less than 120,000 votes.
 But this is typical: administrations rarely win a third term, because after two terms, they become stale and worn out.
 Like the 2000 race, the 1960 was dull and listless, the two candidates bland and mediocre.

 Supposing, then, that we knew nothing about the past 31 US presidential elections except for two pieces of information - which candidate of the incumbent party seeking re-election won the states of Ohio, Florida, and Iowa, and which candidate of the incumbent party increased or reduced the party's popular vote.
-History shows that we can use the data to determine the winner for each election, and looking at the data, we must conclude that Trump won 2020.
+Working off these two pieces, we must conclude that Trump won 2020.
 He won Ohio, Florida, and Iowa; and his popular vote increased by 12 million - the largest increase in American history.

 But Biden was inaugurated.
 Why?
 We only need cast our minds back to the peculiar circumstances of 2020.
 The entire world - or rather, the elite of the world - was gunning for the Americans who voted for Trump in 2016.
 The re-election of Trump could not be permitted.
 And so, we learned in the days and weeks of counting after election night that Biden - a senile incompetent and a nasty old man lacking in charm - was the most popular American presidential candidate of all time, winning more votes than Roosevelt or Reagan.
 And we learned that manufacturing votes and falsifying election results is not against the law.
 The police, the courts, the secret police (that is, the FBI), and the Department of Justice itself - all did nothing, for the elite sections of the American state had turned against Trump.
 But when a head of state is deposed by an elite stratum that is lacking in popular support - that, by definition, is a coup d'état.
 Biden was selected, not elected; he was installed.
 Thirty or forty years ago, Americans would have called such a constitutional arrangement a 'dictatorship', Americans being always quick to condemn such things, and in the times gone past, a country that prevented 'free and fair' elections and permitted a 'dictatorship' to exist would have been subject to American sanctions - and perhaps even American bombing, if the sanctions were not working.